syakirharis25/workers/README.md

 1) FREE Bath (150 liters, per capita)
 2) FREE Drink (2.5 liters, per capita)
 3) FREE Bread (1/4 of single dinner plate, per capita) | a single dinner plate is at least 13 inches in size
-4) FREE Meat (1/4 of single dinner plate, per capita) | a single dinner plate is at least 13 inches in size
+4) FREE Meat or Vegetables (1/4 of single dinner plate, per capita) | a single dinner plate is at least 13 inches in size
 5) FREE Fruits (1/4 of single dinner plate, per capita) | a single dinner plate is at least 13 inches in size
 6) FREE Rice (1/4 of single dinner plate, per capita) | a single dinner plate is at least 13 inches in size
 7) 1 hour rest after 10 hours work